Federal University of Minas Gerais: Nursing School

-The UFMG School of Nursing was established on July 7, 1933.
+The UFMG School of Nursing was established on 7 July 1933.
 It currently holds a prominent position on the national scene for its undergraduate courses and Graduate Studies, and its research and extension projects.
 Currently, the School of Nursing is organized by the Departments of Applied Nursing (ENA), Basic Nursing (ENB) and Maternal Child Nursing and Public Health (EMI).
 Undergraduate courses in Nursing, Nutrition Course and System Analysis Course and health services are offered.

 School of Professional and Basic Education

 This unit is special in the scope of the university in the sense it is not concerned with higher education, undergraduate or graduate courses.
 It is the unit responsible for the teaching of basic education, i.e. education prior to higher education.
-The UFMG has a kindergarted school, a primary elementary school, a middle school, and several high school courses, either academic or professional.
-Usually, the teachers of these levels of education at these UFMG schools are students of the UFMG Faculty of Education pursuing their practices, but these facilities also have permanent faculty members who are actually administered by the same regulations as any other letrurer of professor.
-This academic unit, the School of Professional and Basic Education, is responsible for the administration of these teaching activities and the permament members are hired by this school.
+The UFMG has a kindergarten school, a primary elementary school, a middle school, and several high school courses, either academic or professional.
+Usually, the teachers of these levels of education at these UFMG schools are students of the UFMG Faculty of Education pursuing their practices, but these facilities also have permanent faculty members who are actually administered by the same regulations as any other lecturer of professor.
+This academic unit, the School of Professional and Basic Education, is responsible for the administration of these teaching activities and the permanent members are hired by this school.

 School of Engineering

-The School of Engineering hosts 13 faculty departments (Structures, Materials and Construction, Mining, Industrial Production, T ransportation and Geotechnical, Electrical, Electronic, Hydric Resources and Hydraulic, Mechanical, Metallurgical, Nuclear, Chemical, and Sanitary and Environmental Engineering departments), 11 undergraduate engineer degree-awarding courses, and 10 post-graduate master's and doctorate title-awarding programs, held in a 13 pavilions (among classroom buildings, research buildings, libraries, and one-lab buildings for nuclear and fuel-combustion research) facilities complex.
+The School of Engineering hosts 13 faculty departments (Structures, Materials and Construction, Mining, Industrial Production, Transportation and Geotechnical, Electrical, Electronic, Hydric Resources and Hydraulic, Mechanical, Metallurgical, Nuclear, Chemical, and Sanitary and Environmental Engineering departments), 11 undergraduate engineer degree-awarding courses, and 10 post-graduate master's and doctorate title-awarding programs, held in a 13 pavilions (among classroom buildings, research buildings, libraries, and one-lab buildings for nuclear and fuel-combustion research) facilities complex.